Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 **Explanation:** Can use a break statement and the value being searched can be the first element of the list, given that it is non-empty.

 #### Q142.
-If a function does not have a return statement, what does it really return?
+If a function does not have a return statement, what does it return?

 - [ ] `0`
 - [ ] `True`